lforite/rio-talk/README.md

 ### Slides
 Contains the presentation, crafted with [`ScalaJS + reveal.js`](https://github.com/pheymann/scala-reveal-js).

-Compile and open the presentation (in your default browser):
+Compile and open the presentation (in your default browser)
 ```shell
 sbt ";compileSlides; openSlides"
 ```